 God, do not let my feelings overwhelm me.
 During moments of anguish, touch my heart with courage, my soul with your compassion and with your love to comfort me.
 Despite my pain, let me know healing is occurring.
 Let me hear often that you are always with me.
 God, today is different; I am faced with my challenges.
 Help me know I am not powerless and that I am surviving.
 Give me hope for tomorrow.
 Let me believe in myself and allow others to comfort me.

-These thoughts flow from the beautiful belief we gave in the communion of saints which is three-fold: those who are already enjoying the presence of god in heaven; those who are still being purified and this look forward to that divine presence of god in heaven; and those of us on earth who await our personal call into eternity.
+These thoughts flow from the beautiful belief we gave in the communion of saints which is three-fold: those who are already enjoying the presence of God in heaven; those who are still being purified and thus look forward to that divine presence of God in heaven; and those of us on earth who await our personal call into eternity.

 Visiting their place of burial and praying for our deceased love ones, are certainly ways that we keep their memory alive… it is indeed saying to them: “I’ll never forget you”.

 There is a very special person in heaven with whom we can join in our sorrow.
-Scripture teaches us that our blessed mother Mary “pondered in her heart” the happenings of her son’s life.
-She expected the drama of Christ’s death at the foot of the Cross and then shared in the joy of his resurrection.
+Scripture teaches us that our Blessed Mother Mary “pondered in her heart” the happenings of her son’s life.
+She experienced the drama of Christ’s death at the foot of the Cross and then shared in the joy of his resurrection.
 She, whom we invoke as the Gate of Heaven, can help us to understand the value of remembering our departed, and of keeping ourselves focused on the ultimate goal of our lives, which is the eternal happiness of heaven.

 God did not promise

 Skies always blue,